- Date : 20/02/2018

 The reasons for buying health insurance are many and now that you have decided to go ahead and get cover, the choice is between covering yourself and your family members individually or through a family floater plan.

-So what is a family floater all about and why should you opt for it?
+So what is family floater health insurance and why should you opt for it?

-The salient features of a family floater health plans:
+The salient features of health insurance: family floater plans:

 As the name suggests, it is meant to cover the entire family under a single insurance policy and the amount of sum insured ‘floats’ over the entire family.